-It was a long, at times brutal, winter spent mostly indoors on our lonesome, but summer is finally here and domestic borders opening up all across the country.
-Queenstown remains one of the country’s most beloved domestic holiday spots and is never more appealing than in the shining summer months.
-If you’re making the journey down to the southern paradise this summer, here’s five terrific ways to fill in the days.
+Queenstown remains one of the country’s most beloved domestic holiday spots and is great to visit any time of year.
+If you’re making the journey down to the southern paradise in the near future, here’s five terrific ways to fill in the days.

 If you like to see the sights a bit faster, jump on a two-wheel and ride the towns best tracks on a mountain bike.
 The vast collection of mountains and hills in Queenstown makes for an abundance of awesome downhill tracks, most notably the Rude Rock Mountain Bike Trail at Coronet Peak, which offers a terrific route for riders of all abilities.
 If you’ve got time for a quick jaunt inland, the entire Otago region is absolutely ripe with awesome biking tracks and trails, so if Queenstown isn’t quite enough for you, you’re but a stone’s throw away from a whole lot more!

 While the South Island is so often associated with its collection of fantastic, world-renowned wineries and vineyards, Queenstown plays home to a more modest collection of terrific independent breweries.
 If you’re a longtime fan of craft beer or just looking for a nice spot to sit and enjoy a drink while trying something new, any of the three most popular spots; Altitude Brewery, Searchlight Brewing and Canyon Brewing are well worth a visit.